 12

-Draw a picture of your day.
+Draw and label a picture to show your favorite part of your day!

 13